The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2025-22157

-CVE-2025-22157 is a high-severity privilege escalation vulnerability in Atlassian Jira Data Center and Server that allows attackers to perform actions as higher-privileged users.
-This article covers technical details, affected versions, impact assessment, and mitigation strategies.
+CVE-2025-22157 is a privilege escalation vulnerability in Atlassian Jira Data Center that allows attackers to perform actions as higher-privileged users.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-22157 Overview

-CVE-2025-22157 is a privilege escalation vulnerability affecting Atlassian Jira Core Data Center, Jira Server, and Jira Service Management Data Center and Server.
-This improper access control flaw (CWE-284) allows authenticated attackers to perform actions as a higher-privileged user, potentially compromising the integrity and confidentiality of enterprise Jira deployments.
+CVE-2025-22157 is a high severity privilege escalation vulnerability affecting Atlassian Jira Core Data Center and Server, along with Jira Service Management Data Center and Server.
+The flaw allows an authenticated attacker with low privileges to perform actions as a higher-privileged user across the network.
+Atlassian disclosed the issue through its internal security program and published patches across multiple supported release lines.
+The vulnerability is categorized under [CWE-284] Improper Access Control and impacts both integrity and availability of the targeted Jira instance.

 Critical Impact